-In the later stages we will use hidden suits and muzzles to proof the dog, but the most important part of training a street dog is teaching the dog how to deal with the pressure of really fighting with a man.
+In the later stages we will use hidden sleeves and suits and muzzles to proof the dog, but the most important part of training a street dog is teaching the dog how to deal with the pressure of really fighting with a man.
 Hidden suits and muzzles are great to proof your dog to the reality of biting a man with no visual equipment, but don’t overlook the importance of teaching him how to bite correctly.

 So remember, baby steps in the beginning.
 Reinforce any sign of forward behavior offered by the dog.
 Only reinforce for going forward, never push the dog to the point of total disengagement.
 Let them explore some behaviors while maintaining the pressure you are putting on him until he offers the behavior of biting harder, driving into the decoy harder, or some other forward behavior, then immediately reinforce that effort by taking away all of the pressure and allowing the dog to totally dominate the decoy.